prestonwong7/Cerebot/README.md

 # README #

-Cerebot is an automated script that uses Asana API and Google Drive API to automate repetitive processes used by the human-I-T company.
+Cerebot is an automated script created in Python that uses Asana API and Google Drive API to automate repetitive processes used by the human-I-T company.
 Asana is widely used by human-I-T to inventory and edit items, so we found a much more efficient method.
 Cerebot has 3 features: inventory, wipe, destroy.
 All of these features basically move Asana tasks from one project to another and fills out its custom fields.

 ![image1](https://user-images.githubusercontent.com/30359951/40583438-ad541dca-6143-11e8-975d-2e3bc595b5f6.png)